KrauseFx/FxLifeSheet/README.md

 ## Status of the project

-This is still a Work-in-Progress project.
-I'm using this for myself already, and things are working well.
-However there are still missing pieces, in particular the dashboard is currently hard-coded in Google Data Studio.
-I'll work on [finding an alternative](https://github.com/KrauseFx/FxLifeSheet/issues/34).
+I've been using this project successfully since May 2019, however it is difficult to setup and maintain.
+You can check out the first results on [https://krausefx.com/data](https://krausefx.com/data).

 ## Goal